Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 - [x] Use the New-NetFirewallRule command in PowerShell.
 - [ ] use the Enable-NetFirewallRule in PowerShell.

 #### Q20.
-A basic DHCP server can provide clients with an IP address, subnet mask, default gateway, DNS IP address. and what other IP address?
+A basic DHCP server can provide clients with an IP address, subnet mask, default gateway, and DNS IP address. and what other IP address?

 - [ ] file server
 - [x] WINS server